sh2/extension-summarize-translate-gemini/README.md

 - Gemini 1.5 Pro: Gemini 1.5 Pro for text and images
 - Gemini 1.5 Flash: Gemini 1.5 Flash for text and images
+- Gemini 1.5 Flash-8B: Gemini 1.5 Flash-8B for text and images
 - Gemini 1.0 Pro: Gemini 1.0 Pro for text and Gemini 1.5 Flash for images

 ## Usage